Local-global questions for divisibility in commutative algebraic groups: A cohomological interpretation of Problem 1

-This second definition shows explicity the kind of cocycles that one has to check to see if they are coboundaries or not.
-Such a description is useful to get a solution to the problem both when the answer is affirmative and when it is negative.
-First of all we have the following result.
+This second definition shows explicitly the kind of cocycles that one has to check if they are coboundaries or not.
+Such a description was useful to get a solution to the problem both in cases when the answer is affirmative and in cases when it is negative.
+In fact, the triviality of the first cohomology group assures an affirmative answer to Problem 1.